Are Chargers Allowed in Check In Baggage? A Simple USA Travel Guide

 Put power banks in carry-on

-Any charger with a built-in battery goes in my carry-on bag.
+Put every charger with a built-in battery in carry-on baggage.

 3